adfras/LitSearchTemplate/README.md

 The orchestrator will:
 1. Regenerate `config/search_plan.json` (unless you point it at a custom profile/plan).
-2. Harvest OpenAlex results and write the dataset to `data/processed/library.csv`.
+2. Harvest OpenAlex/Google Scholar results (plus any extra providers) and write the dataset to `data/processed/library.csv`.
 3. Attempt deterministic and Serper-assisted PDF downloads (`data/full_text/`, ignored by git).
 4. Export BibTeX + RIS to `data/processed/`.
 5. Print a summary highlighting new/removed DOIs and full-text coverage.